-- 1 1/2 – 1 3/4 cups of buttermilk (see directions below)
+- 1 1/2 – 1 3/4 cups of buttermilk see directions below

-- 1 cup of All purpose flour
+- 1 cup All purpose flour

-- 1/4 cup of brown sugar packed
+- 1/4 cup brown sugar packed

-- 1 1/2 cups of oats (old fashioned)
+- 1 1/2 cups oats (old fashioned)

-- 1 tsp of baking soda
+- 1 tsp baking soda

-- 1 tsp of salt
+- 1 tsp salt

 - Get a large dutch oven out and place a sheet of parchment paper inside the dutch oven and set aside.
 Don't worry if the parchment paper overlaps the dutch oven.

 - Now add your buttermilk.
 The original recipe calls for 1 1/2 cups of buttermilk but I found this was too dry (maybe because it is always so wet in Ireland that breads need less liquids), so I added an additional 1/4 cup of buttermilk so that the dough is moist not crumbly and it came out great.
 So the total amount of buttermilk I used was 1 3/4 cups.

 - With the back of a spoon or a spatula, smooth out your dough into a round even shape.
 Score the top of your dough with a very sharp knife into an X pattern making sure to only score halfway through the dough.
 This is a traditional pattern for Irish soda bread.

 - After 45 minutes, remove the lid and bake for another 10 minutes to give the bread a nice brown golden crust.

-- Step 6 With a serrated knife, cut your bread into 1 inch slices.
+- With a serrated knife, cut your bread into 1 inch slices.
 The bread will have a nice hard crust on the top and bottom and the inside will be nice and soft.